NaginaAbbas/Data-Science-and-AI-Expert-/README.md

 - Awarded a **prize of PKR 250,000** for exemplary participation and innovation.

 ### **Startup Competition Winner**
-- **Hosted by**: NUST University, US Embassy, and Pak Mission Society at NSTP Islamabad.
+- **Hosted by**: NUST University, **US Embassy**, and Pak Mission Society at NSTP Islamabad.

-- Secured **1st Place** for innovative startup ideas, receiving funding and mentorship to scale the project.
+- Secured 1st Place for innovative startup ideas, receiving funding and mentorship to scale the project.
 ---

 ## 📝 Blog